microsoft/Mastering-the-Marketplace/docs/ama/index.md

 This course details the Managed Application offer-building and onboarding process.
 It consists of on-demand video modules, slides, and practical hands-on labs to apply your newly acquired knowledge.

->❗This course references the ARM template `cluster-deployment.json` in many places.
-Although using this filename will work technically, the recommended filename is `mainTemplate.json`.
->
-> The videos linked from this page were created before the recommended change in filename.

 ---

 <!-- no toc -->